Upload Your First Model

 section of the config.yaml

 file, specify your model ID, Clarifai user ID, and Clarifai app ID.
 These will define where your model will be uploaded on the Clarifai platform.
-Also, specify hf_token
+You also need to specify the hf_token

-to authenticate your connection to Hugging Face services.
+to authenticate your connection to Hugging Face, as described earlier.

 - YAML